Baaarbz/sports-elo/README.md

 4. Actual Performance Score ($S$):
    $$S=1−\cfrac{5−1}{20−1}=1−\cfrac{4}{19}≈0.79$$

-5. Calculate iRating Change:
+5. Calculate Elo Change:
    $$ΔR=33.5×(0.79−0.36)=33.5×0.43≈14.4$$

-6. Updated iRating:
+6. Updated Elo:
    $$R_{after}=1500+14.4=1514.4$$

-This approximation captures the essence of iRating adjustments in iRacing.
+This approximation captures the essence of elo adjustments in iRacing.
 The parameters (such as $K$-factor) can be further tuned to match observed iRacing behavior more closely.

 ## Roadmap